pintu1609/pintu1609/README.md

-- 🔭 I’m currently working in Holy Basil Matra Pvt.
-Ltd
+- 🔭 I’m currently working in Soluperts.ca
-- 🌱 I’m currently learning Next.Js
+- 🌱 I’m currently learning langchain
 - 💬 Ask me about  anything that makes you curious
 - 📫 How to reach me: pintukumar160900@gmail.com